Skip to main content

 Obtaining a CatCard

-- Individuals living within the Tucson Metropolitan area must present themselves at the CatCard Office in order for the staff to verify their status prior to receiving their card.
-For those individuals who have an affiliation with The University of Arizona but work outside the Tucson Metropolitan area, individual policies have been established with each host unit to accommodate their CatCard needs.
+- Individuals living within the Tucson area must present themselves at the CatCard Office in order for the staff to verify their status prior to receiving their card.
+For those individuals who have an affiliation with the University of Arizona but work outside the Tucson area, individual policies have been established with each host unit to accommodate their CatCard needs.

 - You have the option to have your preferred name printed on your card.
 To utilize this option, your preferred name must be updated in UAccess Student.